Imtiaz Ibne Alam

 What are opiates?

 The opiates and their derivatives (i.e., opioids) are the most frequently used narcotic analgesics.
-In the United States, they are also known as opioid analgesics (e.g., morphine, codeine, pethidine, etc.).
+In the United States, they are also known as opioid analgesics (↗️) (e.g., morphine, codeine, pethidine, etc.).

-Opioids are naturally occurring alkaloids and have been used for centuries for the management of pain symptoms.
+Opioids, including morphine and codeine, have been used for pain relief throughout history.
 The earliest record of their use can be traced back to the ancient Egypt.
-However, they are also the most commonly used drugs of abuse.
+Opioids are naturally occurring alkaloids.
+They are derived from the opium poppy or synthesized chemically.

 How opioids work?